Raagaception/raagaception-12STD-CBSE-deck/README.md

 4) You can either use Anki's [filtered decks feature](https://docs.ankiweb.net/filtered-decks.html?highlight=filtered#filtered-decks--cramming) to study selective chapters from the deck, or just suspend all the cards after downloading and selectively unsuspend cards by tag as illustrated in [this YouTube video](https://youtu.be/iYU-5nXvCrA).
 I will eventually be making a detailed tutorial of my own, when I have the time.
 ### For existing users
 ***WARNING : Make sure you never ever, under any circumstance, rename or rearrange the deck you download from here, otherwise it will hamper the update process.
-And always make a profile backup before install any updates.***
+And always make a profile backup before installing any updates!***

 If you already are using previous version of the deck, just download the [latest release](https://github.com/Raagaception/raagaception-12STD-CBSE-deck/releases/latest) and double-click it on a desktop system.
 You don't need to delete or alter anything for updating; Anki will automatically open and add the cards from the new release into your existing version without affecting anything else.